M. R. DeHaan: Personal life

 In 1914, DeHaan married Priscilla Venhuizen, and they had four children, including Richard DeHaan, who succeeded his father as director of Radio Bible Class.
 It was a source of satisfaction to DeHaan that as a doctor he had delivered all four of his children and then as a clergyman had married all of them.

 "Tact was not his strongest virtue."
 DeHaan was likely to crash his fist into his hand or his desk to emphasize a point to his staff and demand that things be done his way.
 However, he was not reluctant to apologize, and he also mellowed with the years.
 Once, he and his wife had a disagreement and said nothing to each other during breakfast.
 When it was time to read the devotional in Our Daily Bread, she pushed it under his nose and said, "Are you the man who wrote this?"
 It was an article on kindness and forbearance.
 "That did it," said DeHaan.
 "We had to make up right there."

 DeHaan refused offers of honorary degrees, preferring to have only the M.D. after his name.
 He kept up with medical advances, offered medical advice in some of his messages and books, and once saved the life of a woman whose trachea had been blocked by a piece of chicken.

 DeHaan reveled in simple hobbies such as vegetable gardening, fly fishing, beekeeping, and investigating abandoned houses.
 He disliked social engagements but enjoyed talking with radio listeners whom he met in his travels.

 Death

 In 1946, when DeHaan suffered a third heart attack and was sidelined for several months, his son Richard substituted for him.
 In February 1965, he experienced severe chest pains while preaching at Moody Bible Institute, and that proved to be his last public appearance.
 In July he was seriously injured in an automobile accident.
 Weakened by his heart condition, he died at home on December 13, 1965.

+Theological views

+Discipleship

+Like Free Grace Theologians, DeHaan distinguished coming to Jesus for salvation and for discipleship, arguing that while salvation is free, discipleship is costly, thus arguing that not every believer is a disciple.

+Blood of Jesus

+DeHaan emphasized the necessity of the literal blood of Christ in the atonement, believing that after Jesus rose from the dead, he sprinkled the blood on the mercy seat in heaven somewhere between John 20:17 and the ascension in the book of Acts.
+He hypothesized that some kind of chalice in heaven might store Jesus' blood.

+The King James Version

+DeHaan used the King James Bible, regarding most new versions of the Bible as "perversions".